 I first encountered M. NourbeSe Philip’s poetical interruptions three years ago, in a course taught by Tisa Bryant called Unnamable Texts.
 We spent time with “Discourse on the Logic of Language,” which is a sequence from her 1988 collection She Tries Her Tongue, Her Silence Softly Breaks.
 My memory of this poem is bodily.
+Part of this is due to how we read this piece; not only silently to ourselves, but also following along to a recording of Philip performing the poem.
+Throughout her delivery, she subtly elongates the word language until it becomes a cry, a tender wound, throbbing.

 If she does not ravel and unravel his universe, she will then remain silent, looking at him looking at her. — Trinh T. Minh-ha